 Judge unseals additional portions of Mar-a-Lago affidavit

-A federal judge Tuesday unsealed additional portions of an FBI affidavit laying out the basis for a search of former President Donald Trump's Florida home, showing that agents earlier obtained a hard drive after issuing a subpoena for surveillance footage recorded inside Mar-a-Lago.
+According to a redacted version of the affidavit agents submitted to a Florida magistrate judge when seeking a warrant to search Mr Trump’s property, agents served a grand jury subpoena to the Trump Organization for “any and all surveillance records videos images, photographs, and/or CCTV from internal cameras” taken from 10 January 2022 to when the subpoena was served on 24 June, approximately three weeks after Mr Trump’s attorneys showed investigators the storage room where the ex-president kept boxes of documents which he’d removed from the White House before his term expired in January 2021.

-A heavily redacted version of the affidavit was made public last month, but the Justice Department requested permission to show more of it after lawyers for Trump revealed the existence of a June grand jury subpoena that sought video footage from cameras in the vicinity of the Mar-a-Lago storage room.
+The affidavit also revealed that the Trump Organization provided the surveillance data to the FBI in the form of a hard drive on 6 July, approximately one month before agents applied for the warrant to search the ex-president’s property.

-“Because those aspects of the grand jury’s investigation have now been publicly revealed, there is no longer any reason to keep them sealed (i.e. redacted) in the filings in this matter,” department lawyers wrote.
+A more heavily redacted version of the affidavit was made public last month, but prosecutors requested permission to reveal more of the document because Mr Trump’s attorneys publicised the June subpoena in other documents filed with the court.

-The newly visible portions of the FBI agent’s affidavit show that the FBI on June 24 subpoenaed for the records in June after a visit weeks earlier to Mar-a-Lago in which agents observed between 50 to 55 boxes of records in the storage room at the property.
-The Trump Organization provided a hard drive on July 6 in response to the subpoena, the affidavit says.
+The CCTV footage from the storage room could play a significant role in any decision to charge Mr Trump or anyone in his employ with crimes stemming from his decision to keep documents with classification markings long after his time as president had come to a close, or from his refusal to return the documents when asked.

-The footage could be an important piece of the investigation, including whether anyone has sought to obstruct the probe.
-The Justice Department has said in a separate filing that it has “developed evidence that government records were likely concealed and removed from the Storage Room and that efforts were likely taken to obstruct the government’s investigation.”
+In a separate filing, the Department of Justice has said investigators have “developed evidence that government records were likely concealed and removed from the Storage Room and that efforts were likely taken to obstruct the government’s investigation”.

-The Justice Department has been investigating the holding of top-secret information and other classified documents at Mar-a-Lago after Trump left the White House.
-FBI agents during their Aug.
-8 search of the home and club said they recovered more than 11,000 documents, including over 100 with classification markings.
+According to court documents, FBI agents found over 10,000 non-classified government documents spread across scores of boxes when they searched the twice-impeached ex-president’s home and office on 8 August.

-Separately Tuesday, the Justice Department again urged U.S. District Aileen Cannon to lift her hold on core aspects of the investigation.
-Cannon last week granted the Trump team's request for an independent arbiter to review the seized documents and weed out from the investigation any records that may be covered by claims of executive or attorney-client privilege.
+Agents also discovered more than 100 “unique documents with classification markings”, including three stored in Mr Trump’s desk.
+Classification levels ranged from confidential – the lowest level of classification in the US system – to the highest, top secret.

-She also ordered the department to halt its review of the records pending any further court order or the completion of a report by the yet-to-be-named special master.
-The department urged Cannon last week to put her order on hold and told the judge Tuesday that its investigation would be harmed by a continued delay of its ability to scrutinize the classified documents.
+Currently, prosecutors are barred from using any of the recovered documents to further their criminal investigation into the ex-president because a federal judge who he appointed to the bench has ordered them to be reviewed for privilege by a third-party special master.

-“The government and the public unquestionably have an interest in the timely enforcement of criminal laws, particularly those involving the protection of highly sensitive information, and especially where, as here, there may have been efforts to obstruct its investigation,” the lawyers wrote.
+The Justice Department has asked the judge to lift the hold on use of the 100 documents which have been marked as classified, citing ongoing damage to national security if FBI agents are not allowed to participate in a review of the documents.

-The Trump team on Monday urged the judge to leave her order in place.
-His lawyers raised questions about the documents' current classification status and noted that a president has absolute authority to declassify information, though it pointedly did not say that Trump had actually declassified anything.
+“The government and the public unquestionably have an interest in the timely enforcement of criminal laws, particularly those involving the protection of highly sensitive information, and especially where, as here, there may have been efforts to obstruct its investigation,” prosecutors said in a court filing on Tuesday.

 Register for free to continue reading